 Leisure & Hospitality

-Within this industry are subgroups, such as performing arts, spectator sports, museums, amusement parks and national and state parks.
+Within this industry are subgroups.
+Those industries are performing arts, spectator sports, museums, amusement parks and national and state parks.
 Some will fare better than others, but all will face challenges going forward.

 This sector is victim to substantially reduced industrial and consumer spending.
 According to IBISWorld, revenue for this sector is forecast to decline 18.4% in 2020.
 The segment of the industry related to medical supplies, however, will be an outlier in the overall decline.

-This sector is volatile in the best of circumstances, and pre-Covid it was already facing stagnant productivity, low levels of digitization, and low profitability according to global management consulting company McKinsey.
+This sector is volatile in the best of circumstances.
+Pre-Covid it was already facing stagnant productivity, low levels of digitization, and low profitability according to global management consulting company McKinsey.
 It was ripe for disruption, and the pandemic will force it to innovate if it is to fully recover.
 The sector revenue is forecast to decline 6.8% in 2020.

 ACCELERATING TRENDS AND PARADIGM SHIFTS

 It’s important to keep in mind that the pandemic isn’t fully responsible for the trajectory of a given industry.
 New trends in the global order of business have been underway for years thanks to advances in digital technology.
 Analysts say the pandemic is simply accelerating these trends.

 The result may well be a paradigm shift.

 “Covid-19 will force a rebirth of many industries…, re-assessing and re-imagining modes of consumption, supply, interaction and productivity,” writes Mohit Joshi, president of global technology firm, Infosys Limited, in his article, Who will be the winners in a post-pandemic economy?